cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/4-cosmjs-gui.md

     ![Checkers network in beta support list](/hands-on-exercise/3-cosmjs-adv/images/list-keplr-beta-support.png)

-3. Put enough tokens in your Keplr _Checkers_ account. `"1000000stake"` will satisfy by a 10x margin.
+3. Use the faucet you started at the beginning of this section to put enough tokens in your Keplr _Checkers_ account. `"1000000stake"` will satisfy by a 10x margin.

-    * If you have access to `checkersd` built by Ignite CLI, use this command:

     ```sh
-        $ export alice=$(checkersd keys show alice -a)
-        $ checkersd tx bank send $alice "cosmos17excjd99u45c4fkzljwlx8eqyn5dplcujkwag8" 1000000stake -y
-        ```

-    * If you have access to the Ignite-built faucet of checkers at port 4500, either go to the GUI at `localhost:4500` or whatever address at which it is running, or use this command:

-        ```sh
     $ curl --request POST \
             --header "Content-Type: application/json" \
-            --data '{"address":"cosmos17excjd99u45c4fkzljwlx8eqyn5dplcujkwag8","coins": ["1000000stake"]}' \
+            --data '{"address":"cosmos17excjd99u45c4fkzljwlx8eqyn5dplcujkwag8","denom":"stake"}' \
-            localhost:4500
+            localhost:4500/credit
     ```

-    * If you do not have access to `checkersd` or its faucet, look for instructions on how to start your locally-running checkers or tap the faucet of a public checkers test net.

 4. Now start again to actually create a game.
 Accept the transaction, and you are redirected to the game page.
 This time the content of the game is from the blockchain.